core-wg/yang-cbor/draft-ietf-core-yang-cbor-latest.md

 CBOR encoding: 50 1f1ce6a3f42660d888d92a4d8030476e

-## The "leafref" Type
+## The 'leafref' Type

-Leafs of type leafref MUST be encoded using the rules of the schema node referenced by the "path" YANG statement.
+Leafs of type leafref MUST be encoded using the rules of the schema node referenced by the 'path' YANG statement.

 Definition example {{RFC7223}}: